Any vegan athlete that performs the barbell lifts on a regular basis should invest in a pair of vegan weightlifting shoes.

 Best Vegan Budget Weightlifting Shoes

-The Adidas Powerlift 3 is a great entry level vegan weightlifting shoe - at it's low price it's a good choice for anyone that wants to throw out the joggers and invest in their first pair of real weightlifting shoes.
+The Adidas Powerlift 3 is a great entry level vegan weightlifting shoe - it's a good choice for anyone that wants to throw out the joggers and invest in their first pair of real weightlifting shoes.

 All of these features ensures you can safely lift some heavy weights whilst comfort is maintained.